 Mobile phone: I currently own an iPhone 6s and I absolutely love the quality of the pictures!

-Kobo Glo e-reader: I love to read and I love this e-reader because of the extremely long battery life and because the screen makes me feel like I am reading a regular book.
+Kobo Glo e-reader: I love to read!
+This e-reader is perfect for me, because of the extremely long battery life.
+Also, I like the screen, it almost makes me feel like I am reading a regular book.

 Asus netbook: for years I carried this small and light netbook, perfect for keeping a travel journal and watching movies.

 Acer laptop: I recently upgraded to a new laptop because I want to keep the blog running smoothly during my Big Trip.
 Writing post and editing photos is a lot easier on a bigger screen and faster laptop.

 Tep Wireless: I used this convenient little device in Japan, Spain, Croatia and Ireland.
 It’s a tiny modem that allows you to connect to the internet everywhere in the world (provided there is a signal).
 You can buy a 24 hour pass with unlimited data for €7 and can connect up to 5 devices.
 I love to disconnect and be offline, but I like to have the option to look up important information or get in touch with my family and friends in case it’s necessary.

 Lonely Planet: I love these guides!
 Usually the first thing I do when I decide to visit a country is buy a Lonely Planet… I find their sample itineraries perfect for inspiration and love the detailed information about things to see and do.

 For my Dutch and Belgian readers, most of these items are also available via Bol.com.

 I have written several packing lists for different occasions: